Julieta Pareja

 Julieta Pareja (born February 18, 2009) is an American tennis player.
-She has a career-high ITF junior combined ranking of No. 7, achieved on June 9, 2025.
-She also has career-high WTA rankings of No. 317 in singles, achieved on May 19, 2025, and No. 1,489 in doubles, achieved on October 7, 2024.
+She has a career-high combined ITF junior ranking of No. 7, achieved on June 9, 2025.
+She also has career-high WTA rankings of No. 269 in singles, achieved on March 30, and No. 1,469 in doubles, achieved in September 2025.

 Early life

 Pareja was born in Carlsbad, California, to father Pablo and mother Adriana.
 She is of Colombian descent; her father is a second-generation American who was born to a Colombian immigrant father, while her mother is originally from Bogotá.
 Her older sisters, Raquel and Antonia, are also tennis players.

-Junior career
+Career

+Juniors

 In July 2024, Pareja won back-to-back titles at the J100 Copa Ciudad and the J200 Copa Liga de Tenis de Bogotá.
 Later that year, she represented the United States at the Junior Billie Jean King Cup and won the tournament with Tyra Caterina Grant and Kristina Penickova.

 In January 2025, she won the J300 Copa Barranquilla, defeating compatriot Ishika Ashar in the final.
 She later won the J300 Fila International Junior Championships in Indian Wells and reached the final of the J500 Trofeo Bonfiglio.
 In June, she reached both the girls' singles and doubles quarterfinals of the French Open and won the J300 Lexus British Open in Roehampton.
 The following month, she reached both the girls' singles and doubles finals of Wimbledon.